-"This is like the math we do in class.
+"This is like the math you will do in math class and in science class.
 When we multiply a number by itself, the product is called a perfect square.
 And if we multiply that product again by the first number, the new product is called a perfect cube."